timidrokin/english-for-designers/03-content-first/index.md

 ## Snapbacks
 #### 2022
 Snapbacks is a store that sells hats.
-In addition to hats, they also sell some accessories and clothes that are not normally found in stores.
+Besides to hats, they also sell some accessories and clothes that are not normally found in stores.
 The collaboration started with them telling me that they like my style how I take pictures.
-This collaboration was over 2 years and it is probably my longest collaboration where I have created content.
+This was over 2 years and it is my longest collaboration where I have created content.
 I took photos for social media and websites.

 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/9d98fa3f-3659-4f9d-8cbd-b6b012b8aa9f" width=30% height=30%>
 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/7761ba68-77c9-4b76-b952-57be99754c15" width=30% height=30%>